MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsVideoInteropServerSyntheticTransactionConfiguration.md

 ### -WatcherNodeFqdns
 Specifies the URL of the watcher node relevant to the synthetic transaction.
-For example: -WatcherNodeFqdns "atl-cs-001.Contoso.com".
+For example: `-WatcherNodeFqdns "atl-cs-001.Contoso.com"`.
 Watcher nodes are computers that periodically use Microsoft System Center Operations Manager and Skype for Business Server synthetic transactions to verify that Skype for Business Server components are working as expected.
-For more information, see New-CsWatcherNodeConfiguration.
+For more information, see `New-CsWatcherNodeConfiguration`.

 To enter multiple values and overwrite any existing entries, use the following syntax: \<value1\>,\<value2\>....
 If the values contain spaces or otherwise require quotation marks, you need to use the following syntax: "\<value1\>","\<value2\>"....